 There are difference levels of licensing when it comes to resources.
 There are resources:

 - Licensed by HCDSB/Ministry/School – These are resources that have been specifically licensed for or developed to support student success.
 This means that HCDSB has a relationship with the vendor and a level of confidence in the stability and consistency of the content as well as any data privacy relationships.
-Check out our list of licensed resources under the Distance Education Teacher Tools.
-Note: the page is password protected.

 - Temporarily Accessible Licensed Resources (Trials) – These are often high quality however, temporary access to resources is almost always related to marketing.
 With most trials, Canadian filters are not applied and we have no way to curate content within the resource.
 We have not looked at these closely and therefore, cannot guarantee that they would meet our selection criteria.
 They should be used with caution.

 - Personally Licensed Resources – These are licensed by individuals for individual use only and should not be used for educational purposes (e.g. Netflix).

 What about Copyright?
 How do I know if I can post something to my D2L or Google Classroom?

 Staff need to be aware of Canadian copyright rights and responsibilities.
 Information regarding Copyright can be found under Staff Resources.
 There is a section on Copyright that has really great information you may find helpful.
 Many teachers find the Decision Making tool found here extremely helpful when deciding whether they are adhering to the principles of Fair Dealings: